-In the Department of Education, this class is accountable for directing the operations and activities of an Education Division or the Connecticut Technical High School System.
+In the Department of Education, this class is accountable for directing the operations and activities of an Education Division or the Connecticut Technical Education and Career System.

 This class is used in one of the following capacities:

-2. Assistant Superintendent of the Connecticut Technical High School System.
+Acts as Assistant Superintendent of the Connecticut Technical Education and Career System.

 Receives administrative direction from the Commissioner, Deputy Commissioner or Chief of Educational Services.